Let’s start by the beginning: what does VAT stand for?

-In general the steps to follow are > “Welkomstpagina / Verzending via scherm / Nieuw / Periodieke btw aangifte.
+In general, the steps to follow (in Dutch) are > “Welkomstpagina / Verzending via scherm / Nieuw / Periodieke btw aangifte.

 From here you need to follow the guide, screen by screen.
 Make sure you understand everything and don’t make any mistakes while submitting your VAT information.
-(For English speakers, don’t hesitate to ask a Dutch speaking or French-speaking friend to help you guide through the non-English process!)
+For English speakers, don’t hesitate to ask a Dutch speaking or French-speaking friend to guide you through the process!

 Remember that the government is very strict and imposes penalties on infringement, so be sure to not get distracted while doing this… or maybe let your accountant (or Accountable) do this for you.

 The Ministry of Finance made a calendar with all the different payment and return periods.

 Some professions that do not send a lot of invoices (think of butchers, bakers, small business owners, hairdressers, etc.) and whose turnover does not exceed 750,000 euros can opt for a lump sum VAT scheme.

 As stated earlier you have to send in a list of all your taxable customers on the 31st of March, every year.
 You can do this via Intervat, and the tutorial on how to do this is located here, follow “Welkomstpagina / Verzending via scherm / Nieuw / Klantenlisting”